 Typically, I film videos either at my desk in my home office, or in front of my gallery wall.
 These two spots make sense for my brand, since I work from home and I’m a designer.

-It wouldn’t make sense though for me to film, for example, in a supor-corporate setting or in my backyard.
+It wouldn’t make sense though for me to film, for example, in a super-corporate setting or in my backyard.

-The best setting for you will vary based on your brand and your message.
+The best setting for you will vary based on your YouTube channel branding and your message.
 But it’s helpful to find 1-2 spots where you can film your videos on a consistent basis.
 This just simplifies things, so that you’re actually able to stick with it and keep creating content from week to week.